 (2) A reference in a written law or document to an environmental health officer, medical officer or public health official may, if the context permits, be taken to be a reference to an authorised officer.

-[Clause 3 inserted by No. 19 of 2016 s.
+[Clause 3 inserted: No. 19 of 2016 s.
 98.]

 4. Transitional provisions for Local Health Authorities Analytical Committee